 Pre-game / Warm Up Routines: For this age group, the Rush Way suggests pre game routines that include a global body warm up, followed by an activity to review a concept fresh on the player’s minds.
 Leaving at the end a few minutes for the players to warm up freely is also advisable.
 Keep the entire warm up period between 15 and 30 minutes.

-During the Match: Games are a great coaching opportunity, but always respect the 4:1 coaching approach, and make most of your comments when off the ball and preferably in natural stoppages.
+During the Match: Games are a great coaching opportunity, but caution, don’t over do it.
+Coach actively but don’t misunderstand that with constant narrating and interventions.
+Actively means engaged.
+Make sure your coaching is positive and builds confidence, like stated in the Rush Blue Thread, and make most of your comments when off the ball and preferably in natural stoppages.

 Half Time: Rush encourages players to analyze problems and discuss solutions on their own before coach intervention.
 Players should be given a couple of minutes away from the coaching staff to voice opinions and discuss solutions.
 The coach should then bring their views and knowledge to the group.
-The Rush Way expects our comments to apply the 4:1 positive to instructional coaching method.
+The Rush Way expects our coaching to be positive and build confidence, like stated in The Rush Blue Thread.

-Post Game: Once again, the Rush Way expects our comments to apply the 4:1 comments.
+Post Game: Once again, the Rush Way expects our coaching to be positive and build confidence.
 Take the opportunity to promote core values like Humility & Respect when winning, and Tenacity & Unity when losing.
 Keep it brief and don’t go on profound game analysis.
 Let both the players and yourself cool down and take some time to analyze the match objectively.